-Duterte favors ‘controlled, regulated’ use of medical marijuana for healing – Palace
+Duterte favors ‘regulated’ medical use of marijuana – Palace

 MANILA, Philippines — Malacañang reiterated Tuesday that President Rodrigo Duterte is in favor of legalizing medical marijuana, a day after the nation’s top leader joked about using cannabis to stay awake.